RetroReversing/retroReversing/pages/n64/N64_3DModellingSoftware.md

 ---
 # Texture Creation
 Deluxe Paint (Dpaint) was the most popular tool for making textures, along with PaintShopPro and PhotoShop.
+So any editor which supported saving the SGI's RGB format was supported and their were tools to convert other formats to RGB.

+In order to use the textures in a Nintendo 64 game, the official SDK came with the command line tool called `rgb2c` which converted a SGI RGB image file into compilable C Code!